BinWangGzhu/SVLL-ReID/README.md

 ### Train
 ```
-    For example,you attempt to train our model on DukeMTMC:
+    For example,you attempt to train your model on DukeMTMC:

         1, modify here: (in configs/person/vit_svllreid.yml)
             ###